jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 We solve that in the next step.

 ## PHP config settings
-Depending if you used the CLI or webpage, some values maybe already correct.
+Depending if you used the CLI or webpage, some values maybe already set correct automatically.
+We still need to make some changes.

 Edit config.php file.
 ```bash